Chief1924/Synth-Programming-Language/README.md

 _`InitStream s183 as Synthesizer`_
 Intializes a stream of a Synthesizer instrument as any symbol, s183 in this case.

-**Initializing an existing stream will empty that existing stream and render it empty.**
+**Initializing an existing stream will reset that stream and render it empty.**

 # Adding Waves to Stream
 **The following line will only happen if a Stream has been initialized.**